 Being centred around Ramsgate however meant my focus was things in and around Ramsgate.
 For a short walk you can walk from Ramsgate to Pegwell Bay, taking around 3 hours there and back.
 Or go the other way and head north to Broadstairs, this includes Viking Bay and takes around 2.5 hours there and back.

 But my top tip is Ramsgate to Margate, do it one-way and take public transport back home or stay the night.
 This really does take in the best spots on the Isle of Thanet coastline, and a large part of the Viking Coastal Trail discussed above.
-This should take approximately 3-4 hours.
-My highlight on this route is Botany Bay beach and staying overnight at the Botany Bay Hotel (more below).

 If these still aren’t long enough for you please take a look at the Active Ramsgate suggestions.
 It features even longer walks such as Ramsgate to Camber (66 miles) and the Augustine Camino, a 62-mile pilgrimage from Rochester Cathedral to Ramsgate.

-Water sports in Kent
+Water Sports in Kent

 Okay technically Paddle-boarding falls under water sports too, but that just had to be a section all on its own, blame the grey seals!
 The other key water sports in the area that I want to talk about are Kitesurfing and kayaking.